 Overall, these are 2 strong Canadian hydrogen stocks to add to your radar today, but are not without risk

 A purchase of either of these companies right now comes with a high amount of risk.
-So, make sure investing in the hydrogen economy fits the mold of your portfolio and you as an investor.
+So, make sure investing in the hydrogen economy fits the mould of your portfolio and you as an investor.